Skip to Content

 Venison meatballs loaded with Indian flavours are served in an easy yoghurt-based curry sauce that complements the rich meat in the kofta.

-Preparation for this simple dish takes around 15 minutes and cooking takes around 25 minutes which makes any night curry night!
+Preparation for this simple dish takes around 15 minutes, and cooking takes around 25 minutes, which makes any night a curry night!

 Indian Venison Kofta

-Venison is not really a meat associated with Indian flavours, it is typically thought of as venison stew or maybe even a gourmet venison burger.
-But it has a glorious flavour that I think work really well with a bit of spice!
+Venison is not really a meat associated with Indian flavours; it is typically thought of as venison stew or maybe even a gourmet venison burger.
+But it has a glorious flavour that I think works really well with a bit of spice!

-They join my Chicken Kofta Meatballs and they are a fine addition even if I do say so myself.
-I’ve even got some vegetarian potato and paneer “meatballs” in the form of Malai kofta that are stunning.
+They join my Chicken Kofta Meatballs and a lamb rista curry, and they are a fine addition, even if I do say so myself.
+I've even got some vegetarian potato and paneer "meatballs" in the form of Malai kofta that are stunning.

-The meatballs are get flavoured with some fennel seeds, garam masala, fenugreek, chilli and garlic.
+The meatballs are flavoured with some fennel seeds, garam masala, fenugreek, chilli and garlic.

-Then they are brown in a mix of ghee and mustard oil which forms the base of a beautifully spiced yoghurt curry sauce.
-I love yoghurt as the base for a curry sauce, if you want another example check out my Indian-inspired salmon curry.
+Then they are browned in a mix of ghee and mustard oil, which forms the base of a beautifully spiced yoghurt curry sauce.
+I love yoghurt as the base for a curry sauce.
+If you want another example, check out my Indian-inspired salmon curry.

 Frequently Asked Questions